GRAPHIC-Take Five: Party time in Beijing | Business

 Accommodative policies in the developed world have fuelled huge demand for consumer goods, driving this year's trade rebound.
 Exports from emerging economies, from raw materials to semiconductors, have surged.
 Shortages and price rises have ensued.
 But trade may now be at a crossroads.
 Economists predict post-COVID normality will allow Western consumers to spend less on goods and more on travel and dining out.
 That could allow inventories to rise and cool the goods trade in early-2022.

-Data on Sunday will show whether Chinese power shortages slowed exports and if a cooling economy is hurting imports.
+Data on Sunday showed Chinese export growth slowed in October but beat forecasts helped by booming global demand ahead of the winter holiday season and an easing power crunch.
 A U.S. export slump has blown its trade deficit to record highs, so Tuesday's German data will be watched after August export volumes fell for the first time in 15 months.
 Finally, Monday may show semiconductor powerhouse Taiwan posting the 16th month of export growth.

 One day, it's about major central banks hiking rates soon (sell bonds, buy bank stocks), and the next, it's about them putting off tightening for as long as possible (buy bonds, send stocks to new record highs).
 The latter view currently dominates after the biggest central banks pushed back against aggressive rate-hike bets.
 The Bank of England just defied rate-hike expectations by keeping policy unchanged.